openrelayxyz/plugeth-utils/docs/custom.rst

     tracer

-Before setting out to build a plugin it will be helpful to be familiar with the :ref:`types`. deifferent plugins will require different implimentation.
+Before setting out to build a plugin it will be helpful to be familiar with the :ref:`types`.
+Different plugins will require different implementation.

 Basic Implementation
 ====================

-In general, no matter which type of plugin you intend to build, all will share some common aspects.
+All plugins will share some common aspects.

 Package
 -------

-Any plugin will need its own package located in the Plugeth-Plugins packages directory.
-The package will need to include a main.go from which the .so file will be built.
+Any plugin will need its own package located in ``plugeth-plugins/packages``.
+The package will need to include a ``main.go`` from which the ``.so`` file will be built.
 The package and main file should share the same name and the name should be a word that describes the basic functionality of the plugin.

 Initialize
 ----------

-Most plugins will need to be initialized with an Initialize function.
-The initialize function will need to be passed at least three arguments: a cli.Context, core.PluginLoader, and a core.Logger.
+Most plugins will need to be initialized with a ``func Initialize``.
+The initialize function will need to be passed at least three arguments: ``cli.Context``, ``core.PluginLoader``, ``core.Logger``.

-And so, all plugins could have an intial template that looks something like this:
+All plugins could have an intial template that looks something like this:

 .. code-block:: Go